ihsonnet/Online-Voting-System-or-CR-Election-System/README.md

 Name.txt

-    Software read this file and compair with ID and then show the valied voter name.
+    Software read this file and compair with ID and then show the valid voter name.

 VoteDoneBy.txt